snayfach/MIDAS/docs/compare_genes.md

 ####Output format:
   sample1: first sample identifier
   sample2: second sample identifier
-  count1: number of present genes in sample1 (see --cutoff)
+  count1: number of present genes in sample1
-  count2: number of present genes in sample2 (see --cutoff)
+  count2: number of present genes in sample2
-  count_either: number of present genes in sample2 (see --cutoff)
+  count_either: number of genes in sample1 or sample2
-  count_both: number of present genes in sample2 (see --cutoff)
+  count_both: number of genes in sample1 and sample2
-  distance: dissimilarity between gene sets (see --cutoff)
+  distance: dissimilarity between gene sets